liudoubletian/MZINBVA/README.md

 ```

-Run the *step_alg* and *data.pro* functions to conduct association analysis for each taxon and it returns a p-value.
+Next, we illustrate the association analysis or differential abundance testing procedure based on the example data

 ```r
 Y_mat <- sim_dat$Y_mat